fcorti/alfresco-audit-analysis-reporting/alfresco/Alfresco SDK 2.x development environment setup.md

     cd ~
     git clone https://github.com/fcorti/alfresco-audit-analysis-reporting.git

-Once the download is completed, in the `alfresco-audit-analysis-reporting` folder you can find the while project.
+Once the download is completed, in the `alfresco-audit-analysis-reporting` folder you can find the whole project.

 ## ...and now?